benhoyt/benhoyt.github.com/writings-scandir.md

 The development timeline
 ------------------------

-(Note that this timeline includes long breaks.
-Scandir was very much a part time project, and I only worked on it when I had the time and felt like it.
-The years-long timeline wasn't really years long.)
+*Note: scandir was very much a part time project, and I only worked on it when I had the time and felt like it.
+The years-long timeline wasn't really years long.*

 Most of the real action in Python development still goes on in good old mailing lists.
 I first posted about the idea [on python-dev](https://mail.python.org/pipermail/python-ideas/2012-November/017770.html) in November 2012 with a proof-of-concept.